How to Drain a Central Heating System

 Step 4: Locate the drain-off valve

-Now you’ll need to locate the drain-off valve, this should be on one of your radiators, usually, a radiator on the first floor of your property.
+Now you’ll need to locate the drain-off valve; this should be on one of your radiators, usually a radiator on the first floor of your property.
 The drain valve should be at the bottom of one of your radiators.
-Take a garden hose and attach it to the outlet, you can use the hose to run the water outside.
+Take a garden hose and attach it to the outlet.
+You can use the hose to run the water outside.
 Use a clip to keep the hose pipe secure and ensure that it doesn’t fall off.

 Step 5: Bleed the radiators

-Next, open up the bleed valve, this will allow the water to run through the system.
-Begin by working on the radiators nearer the top of your property, this will mean that the water runs faster.
-After approximately 15 minutes you can also open the valves on your downstairs radiators.
+Next, open up the bleed valve; this will allow the water to run through the system.
+Begin by working on the radiators nearer the top of your property; this will mean that the water runs faster.
+After approximately 15 minutes, you can also open the valves on your downstairs radiators.

 Step 6: Open up the drain valve